Go back

 Real solutions

-For the benefit of our customers and the environment, we’re doing everything we can to deliver energy-efficient homes.
-From 2025, our homes will produce 75 – 80% less carbon emissions than those delivered under current regulations.
+For the benefit of our customers and the environment, we're doing everything we can to deliver energy-efficient homes.
+With the introduction of the Future Homes Standard, our homes will produce 75 – 80% less carbon emissions than those delivered under previous regulations.

 Through collaboration and test trials, we’re working on a variety of technologies to help reduce carbon emissions from our homes.
 This includes working with Salford University on the Energy House 2.0 project, and opening a new dedicated ‘Future Hub’ training facility in Bolton, Lancashire.